Nuclear Option (PC Game)

 Revoker

 A Flagship fighter with mostly AA weapons, carrying less than average.
 The Revoker can easily go supersonic, even in a climb, and can pull over 10Gs with stability control off.
 It is capable of post stall manouvers and recovers quickly from them.
 It is the best Aircraft in the game for engaging other Aircraft, and it is also good for taking out specific ground targets at high speed from a long range.
 It requires frequent resupplys however due to it carrying few weapons and burning a lot of fuel.
-Dodging IR missiles also takes great skill as the Afterburner creates a lot of IR emissions and can render flares useless.

 Ifrit